 Today is Veterans Day in the United States.
 Originally called Armistice Day, Veterans Day marks the date that World War I formally came to an end.
 Veterans Day is intended to honor all who have served in the US military (in contrast to Memorial Day, which honors those who gave their lives in service to their country).

 Veterans Day seems to take on more and more significance for me with every passing year.
 While I never served in the military myself, my father served in the Army in World War II, Korea, and Vietnam, and a good chunk of my childhood was spent moving around between military bases.
 My mom told me recently that she moved 22 times in their first 26 years of marriage–her own kind of service as a military spouse.

 Just before this year’s Veterans Day, I learned of a newly dedicated Vietnam Memorial replica in Punta Gorda, Florida, about 45 minutes drive from my parents’ home in Fort Myers.
 It is one of just four such replica walls in the country.
-I was excited to learn about it, especially since I was visiting Fort Myers this weekend.
 My parents are both 92, and their military heritage is important to them…and to me.
 So a Veterans Day plan was hatched.

 My father’s unit in Vietnam was the 34th Engineers, and he always said that the 34th was his best assignment–with troops that were “the best of the best.”

 Many from the 34th are still in touch through their annual reunions, and each year at the reunion they hold a memorial service for the 21 members of the unit that didn’t come home.
 Reunion locations have ranged from California to Maine to Puerto Rico to Washington, DC, with the constant being a lot of folks that share a special bond from their service in Vietnam.